harirathod/terraAPI-hackathon-app/README.md

 # 'Terra-Pet'
 'Terra-Pet' is a fitness web app that uses the Terra API to collect health-related data from users and help them stay committed to their fitness goals.
 The app rewards users for achieving their weekly goals by growing a virtual pet, which improves as the user becomes healthier and more active.

 The application was developed during a hackathon on 1 March 2023, at King's College London.
+We were awarded 2nd place (runners-up).

+###### _🚨 Please Note: The hackathon was 7 hours long and this was our first time making a React web app, hence the application has bugs._
 ___

 ## Table of Contents